-The charge for camera rotation is reasonable, because cameras do not usually swing around the body by very large amounts, but it is also important, because Ramanan and Forsyth's model does not match heads and so has difficulty telling which way the body is facing for lateral views, particularly when the limbs are in line with the body (Figure 2.7).
+The charge for camera rotation is reasonable, because cameras do not usually swing around the body by very large amounts, but it is also important, because Ramanan and Forsyth's model does not match heads and so has difficulty telling which way the body is facing for lateral views, particularly when the limbs are in line with the body (figure 2.8).
 This results in a lateral view of a standing person can be interpreted as facing either right or left; the camera rotation charge means that, if the person walks off - and so reveals the direction in which they are facing - this information can be propagated.

-2.2.3.3 Regressing pose against the image
+2.2.3.3 Regressing Pose against the Image

-Rosales and Sclaroff use of a collection of local experts ("specialized mappings") to regress hand configuration against image appearance [325].
-Shakhnarovich et al. train with a data set of 3D configurations and rendered frames, obtained using POSER (a program that renders human figures, from Creative Labs).
+Shakhnarovich et al.train with a data set of 3D configurations and rendered frames, obtained using POSER (a program that renders human figures, from Creative Labs).
 They show error rates on held out data for a variety of regression methods applied to the pool of neighbours obtained using parameter sensitive hashing.
 Generally, performance improves with more neighbours, with using a linear (rather than constant) locally weighted regression, and if the method is robust.
 The best is a robust linear locally weighted regression.
-Their method produces estimates of joint angles with RMS errors of approximately $20^{\circ}$ for a 13 degree of freedom upper body model [347]; a version of this approach can produce full 3D shape estimates [141].
-Liu et al. demonstrate a full body reconstruction from silhouettes in five views using a similar regression model; the reconstruction is not evaluated directly, but is used to control motion synthesis [318].
+Their method produces estimates of joint angles with RMS errors of approximately 20° for a 13 degree of freedom upper body model [341]; a version of this approach can produce full 3D shape estimates [142].
+Liu et al.demonstrate a full body reconstruction from silhouettes in five views using a similar regression model; the reconstruction is not evaluated directly, but is used to control motion synthesis [315].